raphaelouthier/raphaelouthier.github.io/content/art/sos_1_bootloader/index.md

 On reset, each pin is usable as input.

-All GPIOs input values can be read at once by reading TODO.
+All GPIOs input values can be read at once by reading 0xd0000004.

-All GPIOs modes (input, output) can be set at once by setting TODO.
+All GPIOs modes (input, output) can be set at once by writing at 0xd0000024.

+All GPIOs output states can be set high by writing 1s at 0xd0000014 and low by writing 1s at 0xd0000018.

 To set a GPIO in output mode, we also need to set its AF to 5 (SIO).
+GPIO25's control register can be written at 0x400140cc to do so.

 IO_BANK0 which sets the AF of each pin stays on RESET mode after reset.
-Reset needs to be deasserted before using it.
+Reset needs to be deasserted (bit 5 of 0x4000c000) before using IO_BANK0.
+Reset status can be found at 0x4000c008.

 ### Boot sequence : stage 1